ayoubridouani/state_morocco/readme.md

 hello everyone ..

-you have all permission to use my project :)
+you have all permissions to use this project

 - install this file '/miniProject/morroco.sql' in your database name ("miniProjet")